Scaffolding

 Tips

-At the point of updating the controller running the application and clicking through the model's card will raise errors on things missed or stubbed in error above.
+At this point of updating the controller, running the application and clicking through the model's card will raise errors on things missed or stubbed in error above.

 Controller tests